Governors

 Fang received her BA in Mathematics from Princeton University and MS in Computer Science from Stanford University.
 She also sits on the board of Princeton Association UK.
 In addition, she has advised the board of trustees of London Air Ambulance on their digital transformation strategy.

-John Yarham, Chair of the Skills Committee
+John Yarham BA, Chair of the Enterprise, Skills & Industry Committee

 John Yarham, governor